distributethe6ix/70DaysOfServiceMesh/70DaysExercises/06-Securing your microservices.md

 Now we know our AuthZ policies are working.

-On Day 6 (plus several days), I dug into Authentication with mMTLS and Authorization with Authorization Policies.
+On Day 6 (plus several days), I dug into Authentication with mTLS and Authorization with Authorization Policies.
 This just scratches the surface and we absolutely need to dig deeper.

 In the more security specific sections of #70DaysofServiceMesh, I'll break down some of the detail.